 Relationship of the Citation to Other Awards: Although there are other awards which, in their particular spheres, have features in common with the Departmental Citation, there are few cases of extensive overlapping.
 Indeed, there is no reason why one person cannot win both this award and another one, if warranted.

-The student who wins this award (more than one can be given) should have a strong interest and achievement of learning (including research) in some aspect of natural history and organismal biology in the broad sense.
-He or she need not have done research specifically in any of our natural history museums, but must be experienced in organismal biology, including field work (as opposed to purely theoretical modeling or lab experience, although these are welcome components of broader work).
+This award honors the strong traditions of the Berkeley campus in natural history.
+The student who wins this award (more than one can be given) should have a strong interest and achievement of learning, including research, in some aspect of natural history and organismal biology in the broad sense.
+They need not have done research specifically in any of our natural history museums, but must be experienced in organismal biology, including field work, as opposed to purely theoretical modeling or lab experience, although these are welcome components of broader work.

 FRANKLIN M. HENRY AWARD IN PHYSIOLOGY AND BIODYNAMICS

 Franklin M. Henry was a Professor of Physical Education and Human Biodynamics at UC Berkeley for 40 years.
 He made important contributions to the fields of human cognition, motor control, and exercise endurance.
 His legacy at the University offers recognition to a talented undergraduate in human performance & health research.